khaledhawil/WeatherApp-CI-CD-Pipeline/README.md

 ## Prerequisites

-- Kubernetes cluster (this project uses DigitalOcean Kubernetes, but any Kubernetes cluster will work)
+- Kubernetes cluster (this project uses DigitalOcean Kubernetes, but any Kubernetes cluster will work with some configuration adjustments)
 - kubectl configured to connect to your cluster
 - Docker images built and pushed to a container registry
 - OpenWeatherMap API key (for weather service)

+**Note**: While this application can run on any Kubernetes cluster, you may need to modify certain configurations in the Kubernetes manifests based on your cluster setup:
+- Storage class names (currently set to `do-block-storage` for DigitalOcean)
+- Ingress controller configuration
+- Load balancer service types
+- Node selector requirements

 ## Services Overview